adachristine/sophia/README.md

 in order to use this you will require the following:

-- a gcc cross-compiler targeting x86\_64-elf. instructions [here](https://wiki.osdev.org/GCC_Cross-Compiler)
+- clang 9.0+
 - qemu supporting x86\_64
 - an OVMF installation usable as a firmware for qemu
-- gnu-efi
+- gnu-efi for EFI headers

 generally it is only currently possible to build from a POSIX-like system. this is not a rule, but i do not currently support any other means